Authored by the expert who managed and guided the team behind the Australia Property Pack

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-12) Townhouses will become popular for their perfect mix of space and affordability
+12) Townhouses will become more popular for their balance of space and affordability

 In Sydney, townhouses are gaining popularity as a smart choice for homebuyers.